Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 That suited Egan and the *Rage* just fine.
 Warp drive was frictionless, inertialess.
 A ship at warp could change direction instantly with enough power and quick enough reflexes, and the Kwmbwrw had mis-timed their shots.

 By the time they realized that the incoming ships had slipped past the first volley, the *Rage* and the *Fury* were in the outer system.
-By the time they realized the *second* volley missed…
+By the time they realized the *second* volley missed...

 Real space and real speed came back with a slam, and *now* the differences between the two prides of Clan One-Fang showed themselves.